aserbremen/Multi-Robot-Graph-SLAM/README.md

 ## Docker Installation

-The docker user has the id and gid 1000 (default linux user) and is called `ros_user`.
+The docker user has the id and gid 1000 (default linux user) and is called `ubuntu`.
 If you experience issues seeing the topics from the docker container, you might need to change the user id in the Dockerfile to your user id.

-The `mrg_slam` Docker is periodically built and pushed to the my [Docker Hub](https://hub.docker.com/u/aserbremen).
+The `mrg_slam` Docker is manually built and pushed to the my [Docker Hub](https://hub.docker.com/u/aserbremen).
+I added a successful docker build for `arm64` platforms starting with version `1.2.0`, let me know if it works on your arm machine.
 To pull the docker image, run the following command:

 ```
 docker pull aserbremen/mrg_slam_humble # for ROS2 humble